monroid/fuel-test/doc/en/pages/integration_testing.rst

  Integration testing
 ====================

 Integration testing provides functional testing for a single Puppet module or for a group of modules.
-To run this tests you have to prepare a special testing manifests in the *tests* directory of your module.
+To run these tests you have to prepare specific testing manifests in the *tests* directory of your module.

-These manifests usually can also be an good example how the module can be used.
-Usually each of these tests check one of module's parts, functions or common use cases.
+These manifests usually can also be an good example of how the module can be used.
+Usually each of these tests check specific parts of a module, functions or common use cases.

-Fuel-test contains some scripts to make use of this testing manifests.
-They can run all of the module's tests and collect their results into Jenkins using **xUnit** XML format.
+Fuel-test contains some scripts to make use of these testing manifests.
+They can run all of a module's tests and collect their results into Jenkins using **xUnit** XML format.

 Integration tests provide much wider coverage than modular ones.
 They can check functionality of one or more modules in required environments.
-So both code consistency and functionality are tested.
+This enables both code consistency and functionality to be tested.

-Test manifests are relatively easy to write and integration testing is also much more useful for developers.
-So it would be better to focus ot it rather then on unit testing.
+Test manifests are relatively easy to write, although integration testing tends to be much more useful for developers.
+Therefore, it would be better to focus on integration tests rather than on unit testing.

 Testing algorithm
 -----------------

-In order to implement integration testing you should create special testing environment fist.
+In order to implement integration testing you should create a special testing environment fist.
-Then you can start to apply the Puppet module inside this environment and check the results.
+Next, you can start to apply the Puppet module inside this environment and check the results.

 The process of testing can be described by the following steps: